top of page

 Chaos in the Ranks as Chao Tong Betrays the Army Repeatedly;

-A few days later, Chaotong, the commander of Mayu, dressed in full armor, stood in the Ling camp and loudly boasted.
+A few days later, Chao Tong, the commander of Ma region, dressed in full armor, stood in the Ling camp and loudly boasted.
 Standing on his stirrups and clenching his teeth, he shouted:

 “Hey, you thirty so-called heroes of Ling!
 You’ve only managed to kill a few grass-cutters and wood-gatherers from Hor, and you think that’s impressive?
 If you’re really so capable, why haven’t you killed the White Tent King yet?
 Killing random people while ignoring the White Tent King means nothing—you’re just sowing more seeds of sin.

 This open taunt, filled with insults, was ignored by the heroes of Ling.
-Even the Lion King and King Senlun, the father of Jiacha Xiega, tried to calm Chaotong down, saying, “Chaotong, if someone must go to battle, let Adan handle it.”
+Even the Lion King and King Senlun, the father of Gyatsa Xiega, tried to calm Chao Tong down, saying, “Chao Tong, if someone must go to battle, let Adan handle it.”

-Chaotong, however, was enraged.
+Chao Tong, however, was enraged.
 He cursed loudly, “That foolish boy Adan!
 He doesn’t know right from wrong, just like you, Senlun, an old fool with a black heart!
-You’re like the chief steward, an old dog who does everything without thinking.
-And Jue Ru—he’s no better.
+You’re like the Chief Steward, an old dog who does everything without thinking.
+And Joru—he’s no better.
 If you send Adan to fight, he’ll accomplish nothing, just like you, Senlun!

-The descendants of the Mubudong clan—only Jiacha is like me.
+The descendants of the Mukpo Dong clan—only Gyatsa is like me.
 As his uncle, I’m the fierce tiger, and he’s the snow lion of the mountains.
 Isn’t that true?
 But you and your nephew are just filled with the stench of filth.
 Stop your sweet-talking and nonsense, Senlun!”

-Meiruze from the Sinba division spotted him and shouted, “He’s here!
+Meruze from the Sinba division spotted him and shouted, “He’s here!
 He’s here!
 Kill him!
 Rip out his heart!”
-Terrified, Chaotong quickly removed the golden plume, banners, and ornaments from his white helmet.
+Terrified, Chao Tong quickly removed the golden plume, banners, and ornaments from his white helmet.
 He replaced them with a white horsehair tassel taken from his quiver to disguise himself.
 Then, he circled around to the western gate, dismounted, and entered the camp.

 Niancha’s Lament and Resolve